YaadR/From-video-to-3D-object/README.md

 The process can be divided into 4 main consecutive stages:
 1. From video file to ordered indexed frames - OpenCV
 2. From indexed frames into valid instant-ngp NeRF input (.json) - COLMAP
-  - Provided a tool that might be helpful is a visualization of the camera position from the COLMAP output
+  - A tool for visualization of the camera position based on the COLMAP output is provided
 3. From indexed frames and COLMAP output into a NeRF-rendered scene - Instant-ngp by NVIDIA
 4. From rendered scene into 3D (.STL or .obj) object - Instant-ngp and MeshLab